Earn Your High School Diploma in Arkansas

 Adults in Arkansas who do not have a high school diploma may take the General Educational Development (GED) examination to earn their state diploma.
 The GED is the main statewide option available for adults in Arkansas to earn their high school credential.
 The GED was created by the American Council on Education (ACE) and administered by the state.
-Candidates who pass this five-section exam are awarded the Arkansas State High School Diploma.
+Candidates who pass this four-section exam are awarded the Arkansas State High School Diploma.
 Most employers and institutions of higher learning accept the GED credential as a high school diploma equivalent.

 Individuals age 18 and older are eligible to take the GED test in Arkansas if they are not enrolled in any secondary education program and do not have a high school diploma.
 If you are ages 16 or 17 you may take the test if you have a waiver letter from your last high school stating that you have officially withdrawn from school.

 All test takers must show a valid government photo ID and proof they are residents of Arkansas.
 They must also take and pass the Official GED Practice Test for each test section they intend on taking.
 You may schedule a practice test through an official GED testing center or as part of an adult education GED class.
 Adult education centers may require additional testing to prove a candidate has at least an eighth grade education before he or she is allowed to take the practice exam.

 The GED test is composed of four sections, which include reasoning through math, reasoning through language arts, science and social studies.
 The writing test includes an essay, and some of the math questions must be answered on a grid.
 These tests are multiple-choice.
 GED testing centers provide a calculator for use in a portion of the math test.
 The Arkansas Department of Career Education website lists general information on the GED subjects.
 The ACE website (acenet.edu) provides detailed information about the answer grids, calculator and the content of all the tests.

 Preparation for the GED